awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticsearch-domain.md

 The AWS::Elasticsearch::Domain resource creates an Amazon OpenSearch Service \(successor to Amazon Elasticsearch Service\) domain\.

 **Important**
 The `AWS::Elasticsearch::Domain` resource is being replaced by the [AWS::OpenSearchService::Domain](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-opensearchservice-domain.html) resource\.
-While the legacy Elasticsearch resource and options are still supported, we recommend modifying your existing Cloudformation templates to use the new OpenSearch Service resource, which supports both OpenSearch and Elasticsearch\.
-For more information about the service rename, see [New resource types](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/rename.html#rename-resource) in the *Amazon OpenSearch Service Developer Guide*\.
+While the legacy Elasticsearch resource and options are still supported, we recommend modifying your existing Cloudformation templates to use the new OpenSearch Service resource, which supports both OpenSearch and legacy Elasticsearch\.
+For instructions to upgrade domains defined within CloudFormation from Elasticsearch to OpenSearch, see [Remarks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-opensearchservice-domain.html#aws-resource-opensearchservice-domain--remarks)\.

 ## Syntax<a name="aws-resource-elasticsearch-domain-syntax"></a>